openspending/community.openspending.org/resources/osi/openspending.md

 It is our impression that local spending has a strong potential for a few reasons:

-* Local spending has a clear and direct impact peoples daily life, which seems to invite a wide group of citizens and communities to engage with the process.
+* Local spending has a clear and direct impact on the average citizen's daily life, as it is at the local level that many services are delivered.
+This fact seems to invite a wide group of citizens and communities to engage with the process.
-* Active citizens tend to know where to access data in their local community more easily than national data.
-You might even know who to speak to in the local council if the data is not available.
+* Active citizens may know where to access data in their local community more easily than national data.
+They might even know who to speak to in the local council if the data is not available.
-* Local focus helps drive community focus to local institutions that matter financially.

 ### Japan